whitetig3r/bitwise-engineer/src/pages/blog/transactionalMemoryAndGILs/index.md

 - **Pro**: _Deadlocks_ can't really happen because no single thread can end up in a situation where it never releases a lock
 - **Con**: _Livelocks_ in large transactions as there could be constant rolling back and re-running (that's what optimism gets you &#128532).

-Various combinations of data versioning strategies and conflict detection strategies (not discussed in this post but mainly of two types - _optimistic_ and _pessimistic_) yield two broad implementations of transactional memory - _Hardware Transactional Memory (HTM)_ and _Software Transactional Memory (STM)_ and more recently a third, _Hybrid Transactional Memory_.
+Various combinations of data versioning strategies and conflict detection strategies (not discussed in this post but are mainly of two types - _optimistic_ and _pessimistic_) yield two broad implementations of transactional memory - _Hardware Transactional Memory (HTM)_ and _Software Transactional Memory (STM)_ and more recently a third, _Hybrid Transactional Memory_.

 When _HTM_ was used in place of the GIL in Ruby's interpreter (CRuby/MRI), according to some recorded metrics by IBM Research, it was observed that Ruby on Rails applications experienced speed-ups of upto 1.2 times over the GIL.